Did you notice how long that disclaimer was up there?

 Turner roll it and show America what he said.

-I think you're feeling negative about the economy because they hear 92% of the coverage on the television, where a lot of people get the news from on the economy has been negative.
+I think you're feeling negative about the economy because I hear 92% of the coverage on the television, where a lot of people get their news from, on the economy has been negative.

 There are some good things.